-Tundra assumes no responsibility for the accuracy or completeness of the information presented which is subject to change without notice.
+Tundra assumes no responsibility for the accuracy or completeness of the information presented, which is subject to change without notice.
+Tundra products may contain design defects or errors known as errata which may cause the product to deviate from published specifications.
+Current characterized errata are available on request.
 In no event will Tundra be liable for any direct, indirect, special, incidental or consequential damages, including lost profits, lost business or lost data, resulting from the use of or reliance upon the information, whether or not Tundra has been advised of the possibility of such damages.
+The information contained in this document does not affect or change Tundra's product warranties.